PennyLaneAI/pennylane-qiskit/README.rst

     $ make test

 in the source folder.
-Tests restricted to a specific device can be run by executing :code:`make test-aer` or :code:`make test-ibm`.
+Tests restricted to a specific provider can be run by executing :code:`make test-aer` or :code:`make test-ibm`.

-.. note:: Tests on the `ibm device <https://pennylane-qiskit.readthedocs.io/en/latest/devices.html#projectqibmbackend>`_ can only be run if a :code:`ibmqx_token` for the `IBM Q experience <https://quantumexperience.ng.bluemix.net/qx/experience>`_ are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
-If this is the case, running :code:`make test` also executes tests on the :code:`ibm` device.
-By default tests on the :code:`ibm` device run with :code:`hardware=False`.
+.. note:: Tests on the `ibm provider <https://pennylane-qiskit.readthedocs.io/en/latest/devices.html#ibmqqiskitdevice>`_ can only be run if a :code:`ibmqx_token` for the `IBM Q experience <https://quantumexperience.ng.bluemix.net/qx/experience>`_ are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
+If this is the case, running :code:`make test` also executes tests on the :code:`ibm` provider.
+By default tests on the :code:`ibm` provider run with :code:`ibmq_qasm_simulator` backend and those done by the :code:`aer` provider are run with the :code:`qasm_simulator` backend.
 At the time of writing this means that the test are "free".
 Please verify that this is also the case for your account.

 .. installation-end-inclusion-marker-do-not-remove
 .. gettingstarted-start-inclusion-marker-do-not-remove